Janet Jackson Meets BTS as She Gets the Worldwide Inspiration Award

 This year alone, she has received Icon Award at the Billboard Music Awards, the Impact Award at the Radio Disney Music Awards and the Global Icon Award at the MTV EMAs, and yesterday, she was announced as one of seven musical acts to be inducted in the Rock & Roll Hall of Fame.

 Today, K-pop sensation BTS presented the 52-year-old "Made for Now" singer with the Worldwide Inspiration Award during the Mnet Asian Music Awards (MAMA) in Hong Kong.
-Band members V, Suga, Jin, Jungkook, RM, Jimin and J-Hope took to the stage to introduce Jackson.
+Band members V: The Series, Suga, Jin, Jungkook, RM, Jimin and J-Hope took to the stage to introduce Jackson.
 Kim Namjoon, or RM (formerly Rap Monster), said it was a "dream" to meet Jackson.

 "I'm very excited and honored by this wonderful award.
 I'm deeply humbled by the idea that I've inspired others.
 I dream of an immediate future when women will no longer be controlled, manipulated or abused.
 I dream of the end of bigotry and discrimination in any form.
 I dream of a world in which we join hands across all borders and unite as one.
 I dream of a time when it is pure and selfless love that drives all our actions, big and small.
 And finally, I dream of a planet where hatred turns to compassion, tolerance turns to understanding, and peace—a healing and lasting peace—prevails," Jackson said.
 "Thank you, God.
 Thank you, again.
 You inspire me."
 After giving her son Eissa Al Mana a shout-out, Jackson told the audience, "I love you so much."